2mal3/No-Lag/README.md

 ## 📖 Features

 - 7 different lag reduction methods that actually work
-- Does not affect important entities
+- does not affect important entities
-- Simple in-game GUI with lots of settings
+- simple in-game GUI with lots of settings
-- Additional information about the world
+- additional information about the world
-- Does not create lag itself
+- does not create lag itself

 By default, all farm animals, bosses, decorative entities, pets, nearby entities and entities with names are not deleted.
 However, they will be frozen if they are too far away from the player, unless they are an end boss or have the name **ignore**.
 Additionally, all entities that are within 64 blocks of an armor stand named **ignore** will not be frozen.